Before & After Your Gallbladder Surgery

 Non-Narcotic Pain Medicine

 Your doctor or nurse may also offer you non-narcotic pain medicine.
-These may include ibuprofen or naproxen.
+These may include acetaminophen (Tylenol), ibuprofen, or naproxen.
 Non-narcotic pain medicine can also have side effects.
 Common side effects may include:

 • Upset stomach